 For a breathtaking panoramic view of Positano, head to the highest point of the town.
 Here, you’ll find various viewpoints that offer spectacular vistas of the town and the surrounding hills.
 One of the best views can be found along the Way of the Gods, a hiking trail that boasts stunning views of the sea and mountains.

 A boat cruise is one of the greatest ways to appreciate the beauty of Positano.
 Many boat cruises leave from the town’s dock and provide a unique view of the Amalfi Coast.
 There are a number of excursions available, including sunset cruises, snorkeling tours, and fishing outings.
 You will get the chance to appreciate the gorgeous coastline, swim in the crystal blue seas, and discover secret coves and beaches that are only accessible by boat during the boat trip.
 On board, you may also have a tasty meal or a nice drink while admiring the view.

-4. Visit the Churches
+Check out this activity: 4.
+Visit the Churches

 Positano has numerous lovely churches worth seeing.
 The most well-known church is the Church of Santa Maria Assunta, which is situated in the town center.
 It is a must-see sight since it has a magnificent Byzantine-style image of the Virgin Mary.
 The Church of San Giovanni Battista, perched on a hill above Positano, is another lovely church.
 Its chapel provides breathtaking views of Positano and the surrounding hills, making it an ideal location for photographs.

 Positano is a haven for shoppers and fashion enthusiasts alike and is one of the top 16 things to do in Positano.
 The town is famous for its handcrafted pottery, luxurious linen garments, and top-quality leather products.
 Art galleries dotted throughout the town showcase the work of local artists, making Positano a hub for creativity and unique finds.